lukaszreszke93/lukasz-coding/2020-04-12-code-review-tips.md

 10 Tips To Improve Your Code Reviews
 ==========
+Code review is a process and it’s evolving.
+It’s like every skill that we need to train in order to be better at it.
+Those 10 tips can help you improve code review process in your organisation.
 <!-- more -->
 ## Talk about CODE, not the PERSON
 It's common that we either take or write a comment personally.